dsancheznet/autoclicker/README.md

 4. Push the start button to start the timer

-5. Before the timer reaches it's end, we need to move the mouse over the spot se want the click to be performed
+5. Before the timer reaches it's end, move the mouse over the spot you want the click to be performed at

 This is it.

 The following will happen:

-1. The color value under the cursor will be stored in the right color field
+1. The color value under the cursor will be stored in the right color field, but no click will be performed (this is normal)

 2. The timer will be reset

-3. After each completion a check is performed and a button click is triggered as long as the left color field is the same as the right color field.
+3. After each completion of the timer a check is performed and a button click is triggered as long as the left color field is the same as the right color field.